 - Train from Grenoble to Briancon: www.voyages-sncf.com/billet-train/horaires

-For 2 or more people travelling together, airport car hire is also a cost effective option – NB you must have winter tyres or snow chains.
+For 2 or more people travelling together, airport car hire is also a cost effective option – NB you must hire a car with winter tyres or snow chains – all routes cross high mountain passes in winter, where special equipment is compulsory.
 Driving times to Briancon from the various Airports are: Turin 2hrs, Grenoble 2.30hrs, Lyon 3.30hrs, Geneva 4hrs (via Frejus Tunnel).